GreenPowerMonitor/reffectory/docs/api.md

 ```

 ## register-event-handler!

-  [event-id handler]
-  [event-id interceptors handler]
-This function is used to associate a given event identifier with a function, its event handler.
+This function is used to associate a given event with its handler.

 It has two possible arities: